Everything we know after Migos rapper Takeoff shot and killed

 Takeoff shooting: What we know so far after Migos rapper killed in Houston

-Representatives have confirmed the death of Migos rapper after a shooting at a bowling alley
+In a press conference, police appeared to confirm Quavo was not injured in the shooting

-Takeoff, one-third of rap trio Migos, has been confirmed dead at the age of 28 after a shooting in Houston, Texas.
+Takeoff, one-third of rap trio Migos, has been confirmed dead aged 28 after a shooting in Houston, Texas.

 The rapper – real name Kirshnik Khari Ball – had been at a private party with his bandmate and uncle, Quavo, full name Quavious Keyate Marshall, late on Monday (31 October).